Aubron/aubronwood.com/frontend/src/markdown/about.md

 to professional teams like the Dallas Mavericks.

 During my time with ScoreShots I've worked in React, Express, GraphQL, AWS, Continuous Deployment/Integration, Serverless, Observability and Tracing, Automated Marketing and Lead Management, Stripe Integration, ffmpeg automation, Canvas rendering (including WebGL), Automated Testing and more.
+I've worn almost every hat imaginable in a startup, and it's never once gotten old.

+I love managing a product team, I love being on a team, and I relish those opportunities in which I get to be a team, and take an idea from concept to execution.

-I encourage you to take a look at my [summary of my work on ScoreShots](/scoreshots) to get an understanding of my skillset, preferred stack, and experience.
+I encourage you to take a look at my [summary of my work on ScoreShots](/scoreshots), or the below site details, to get an understanding of my skillset, preferred stack, and experience.